asadqureshi12/nhs-dental-activity-dashboard/README.md

 It does so by addressing each of the sub-questions:

 1. **Quarter-by-quarter dental activity changes**
    The quarterly summary and recovery trend queries track total UDA delivered across the four financial quarters of 2024/25.
 The LAG-based recovery trend query calculates quarter-on-quarter growth directly, showing where delivery accelerated, where it contracted, and where it recovered.
-COT is not tracked in the quarterly view — the trend analysis focuses on UDA as the primary NHS contractual measure.
+UDA is used as the primary measure as it is the core NHS contractual metric for dental activity.

 2. **Patient group reliance on urgent vs routine care**
    The patient type impact query compares Band 1 and urgent treatment volumes across children, non-paying adults, and paying adults.
 Dashboard 2 visualises this as a percentage split per group, making the access inequality immediately visible.
 Non-paying adults show the highest urgent care dependency at 37%, compared to 6.1% for children — the most significant equity finding in the project.